virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 depends on the first distribution, ``loc`` is independent and ``scale`` depends on the second distribution.

-We now want to create a dependent lognormal distribution.
+We now want to create a dependent lognormal distribution that will represent the second variable, :math:`X_1|X_0`.
 Opposed to, for example, a Weibull or normal distribution, a lognormal distribution is often not described by ``shape``, ``loc``,  and ``scale``, but by the mean ``mu`` and standard deviation ``sigma`` of the corresponding normal